 One of our most exciting finds has been Wave Hill’s Family Art Project.
 As a long time resident of the Bronx, I’m almost ashamed to say I’ve never heard of Wave Hill before looking for unique activities that would not break our bank.
 Almost every weekend, families can visit Wave Hill from 10:00am until 1:00pm and participate in different craft projects, enjoy story time and explore the expansive grounds.
 Another perk is the amazing view of the Hudson River and New Jersey.
-Best of all, it’s FREE on Saturdays, as long as you arrive by 12:00pm.
+There is a nominal fee, but you can visit of Thursday completely fee.
 If you’ve never had a reason to visit the Bronx, here is a great one.

 Things To Do During Your Visit

 There are a number of events that take place on the ground, although of trips have primarily surrounded the Family Art Projects on weekend mornings.
 You can pack your own snacks, a blanket and scooters for kids to enjoy during your visit.

 The grounds provide an expansive playground to explore in addition to the facilities on site.
 While you can spend an entire day exploring, it’s better to take a few moments to decide which areas you would like to focus on and checking those out first.
 You can honestly visit a dozen times and each experience would be different.

 If you forgo snacks you can visit the cafe, which is located in the historic Wave Hill house.
 The meals are locally sourced from a farm in upstate New York.
 They even have kosher, vegan, gluten-free and kid friendly meal and beverage options.

 Before you leave, stop by the Shop and grab a few unique gifts to take home or share with others.
 You can find everything from seeds, honey, educational toys to photographs that are displayed in exhibitions.